 The fifth episode of “Terrace House” starts with the house ringing in the new Reiwa Era like it’s New Year’s Eve (which it kind of is), complete with alcohol and shouts of “kanpai!” (“cheers!”).
 But what is it?

 Long story short, before Japan used the Western Gregorian calendar it had its own system of counting years that coincided with the reign of an emperor.
 Usually, the eras flip when an emperor dies and their heir takes the throne.

 This time, Emperor Akihito — still very much alive — opted to retire.
 So when his son, Emperor Naruhito, took the throne, the country saw it coming from a mile away.
 We moved from the Heisei Era to the Reiwa Era on May 1, and the runup saw a barrage of nostalgic “era in review” items in the media.
 One benefit of the retirement?
 The Japanese were able to treat it like a second New Year’s Eve.

 The changeover also allowed for a string of holidays that gave everyone 10 days off from work — which meant more time for Kaori to load up on hamburgers, and a lot of chances for “what am I doing with my life” reflection from the nation’s millennials.

-The Japan Times will be posting weekly recaps of “Terrace House: Tokyo 2019-2020” by staff writers Alyssa I. Smith and Tom Hanaway.
+The Japan Times is posting weekly recaps of “Terrace House Tokyo 2019-2020” by staff writers Alyssa I. Smith and Tom Hanaway.
 New episodes of “Terrace House Tokyo 2019-2020” stream on Netflix on Tuesdays, on Fuji TV on Demand (FOD) from June 11th on Tuesdays, and will air on Fuji TV from July